ethanhopkins101/ethanhopkins101/README.md

 * **B.S. in Computer Science** – National Superior School of Telecommunication & Technology Information.
 * **Philosophy:** "Data is only as valuable as the decisions it automates."
 I focus on statistical objectivity and direct business impact.

+---

+### 🚀 At a Glance

+- 🔭 **Currently working on:** Advanced churn analysis models for retail-base businesses.
+- 🌱 **Learning:** Prompt Engineering & LangChain 🦜.
+- 👯 **Looking to collaborate on:** [Hive](https://github.com/aden-hive/hive) — an open-source decentralized ecosystem.
+- 💬 **Ask me about:** Econometrics, ML Pipelines, or GCP architecture.
+- ⚡ **Fun fact:** "Nothing in this world is to be feared, it is only to be understood.
+It is time to understand more so that we may fear less."

+---

 ### 📫 Connect
 [LinkedIn](https://www.linkedin.com/in/mouffok-aissa-881118295/) | [Email](mailto:ethan.hopkins101@gmail.com)